gen-germany/lernorte-fuer-morgen-plugin/README.md

 ### Prerequisites

-The plugin assumes certain pod (CPT) classes to be installed and configured which is not donw from within this plugin!
+The plugin assumes certain pod (CPT) classes to be installed and configured which is not (yet?) done from within this plugin!
+Eventually, the pods/CPTs could be create by this plugin, but I am not yet sure how and whether this is always a good idea.
+Happy about comments.

 ## Implemented Features